miaYmia/miaYmia/README.md

 ### Hello, I am Mia!

-👋  I am a Technical Product Manager working at Cigna.
+👋  I am a Technical Product Manager working at Vanguard.
 I'm passionate about building enterprise software.

 🔭  In my free time, I like to solve puzzles, such as looking for insights in messy data.